Wabash Provost Scholars Program

 [Note: ** designates presentations by/including Wabash Provost Scholars]

-**Karen Hornsby, Scott Simkins, Tawanna Franklin (Scholar), and Alice Moore (Scholar), Moving SoTL Forward: Engaging Students as Co-Researchers in Institutional Inquiry and Assessment, International Society for the Scholarship of Teaching and Learning (ISSOTL) Conference, Raleigh, NC, October, 2013 (handout - pdf format)
+**Karen Hornsby and Scott Simkins (Program Co-directors); Tawanna Franklin and Alice Moore (WP Scholars), Moving SoTL Forward: Engaging Students as Co-Researchers in Institutional Inquiry and Assessment, International Society for the Scholarship of Teaching and Learning (ISSOTL) Conference, Raleigh, NC, October, 2013 (handout - pdf format)

 Karen Hornsby and Scott Simkins, Engaging Student Voices in Institutional Inquiry and Assessment, Preconference Workshop - A Chorus of Student Voices in SoTL: Researching With (not preaching to) the Choir, International Society for the Scholarship of Teaching and Learning Conference, Milwaukee, WI, October, 2011